-Planning, Design & Construction is organized in 3 groups – Planning, Annual Capital Projects, and Major Capital Projects with a total of 18 employees and a myriad of consultants and contractors, overseeing 200+ projects a year averaging $140 million in spending.
+Planning, Design & Construction is organized in 3 groups – Planning, Annual Capital Projects, and Major Capital Projects and a myriad of consultants and contractors, overseeing 200+ projects a year averaging $140 million in spending.

 Long before a single brick is laid, Planning, Design & Construction provides historical insight and cost estimates to University administrators, while proposed renovations and new buildings are conceptualized.
 Through collaboration with the Office of the Provost, Office of the Senior Vice President for Operations, Office of the Budget, and colleagues within Campus Planning & Operations, members of Planning, Design & Construction participate in the University sub-SPACE Committee, which thoroughly reviews all capital projects and space changes before they are presented to the University SPACE Committee for final approval.
 The purpose is to ensure that all capital projects and space changes are logistically feasible, accurately estimated, and adhere to the University’s strategic plan.

 Planning, Design & Construction plays a key role in the planning, execution, and review of all new construction and renovation projects on all campuses.

 Responsibilities during an active project include coordination of project schedule, costs, and fabrication to ensure minimal disruption to occupants, cost efficiency, and quality control.
 Following the completion of a project, Planning, Design & Construction is responsible for reviewing the completed project with project stakeholders and for providing updated operation and maintenance requirements to CPO’s Facilities Management & Operations department.